bmoscon/orderbook/README.md

-# sorted_dict
+# Orderbook
-A sorted dictionary, in C, for Python
+An orderbook implementation, in C, for Python